neo-mc/neo-mc.github.io/_posts/news/2021-03-08-More_New_Features_Added.md

 title:  "More new features added"
 date:   2021-04-03 9:43 +0100
 subheadline: "MCEdit הϵѻteric features"
-meta_teaser: "New features added to הϵѻ MCEdit in April – CTags completion, peek at prototype and status message line."
+meta_teaser: "New features added to הϵѻMCEdit in April – CTags completion, peek at prototype and status message line."
-teaser: "New features added to הϵѻ MCEdit in April – <em>CTags completion</em>, <em>peek at prototype</em> and <em>status message line</em>."
+teaser: "New features added to הϵѻMCEdit in April – <em>CTags completion</em>, <em>peek at prototype</em> and <em>status message line</em>."
 breadcrumb: true
 categories:
     - news